Forge a career driven by innovation, resilience, and strategic insight.

 Learn More: https://business.lehigh.edu/academics/graduate/masters-programs/flex-mba/curriculum/concentrations/corporate-entrepreneuship

-M. Eng. in Technical Entrepreneurship
+M. Eng. in Technical Entrepreneurship: 11-month, full-time, 30-credit master's degree program

 Description: Technical Entrepreneurship (TE) immerses graduate students into both sides of the innovation process—technical product development and entrepreneurial venture creation.